Take a look at this video about bullying, called: 'Let's stop bullying for all: advice from disabled young people to other disabled young people.'

 Government guidance says that bullying means behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally.
 Bullying can take many forms, including cyber-bullying and is often motivated by prejudice against certain groups or because another child is seen as different.

-Government guidance says that state schools should have an anti-bullying policy which sets out the way that bullying should be dealt with in the school.
+Local Authority maintained schools should have an anti-bullying policy which sets out the way that bullying should be dealt with in the school.
 This includes:

 bullying related to race, religion and culture